 Our ambition is to create a groundswell in awareness and understanding of what human rights are, why they exist, who they are for and how a claim can be made if a breach has taken place.

 We worked with the Scottish Human Rights Commission pilot initiative to explore what a better human rights culture would look like in a local authority area.
-This key area of work which led to the establishment of the Fairness Commission locally.
+This key area of work which led to the establishment of the Fairness Commission locally in 2017.

 There are nine protected characteristics in the Equality Act and these are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion/belief, sex, and sexual orientation.